NabilBenaissa/Cyclistic-Case-Study-/README.md

 <img width="488" alt="Screen Shot 2023-04-30 at 11 17 15" src="https://user-images.githubusercontent.com/123103268/235431714-c6247646-98ff-4f47-be3f-76b83a235171.png">

 As we can notice, members favor riding during weekdays, while casuals prefer weekends.
-My hypothesis is that members use our bikes to commute, while casuals use it for leisure.
-But not all casuals use our bike for entertainement, as we can in the graph above, there is a consistent number of casuals who use our bikes during the weekdays.
-This the category of riders that we should traget in our marketing strategy, as they exhibit the same riding habits as members.
+My hypothesis is that members use our bikes to commute, while casuals use them for leisure.
+But not all casuals use our bikes for entertainment, as we can see in the graph above, there is a consistent number of casuals who use our bikes during the weekdays.
+This is the category of riders that we should target in our marketing strategy, as they exhibit the same riding habits as members.

 ### By hour